andrixxz/Pharmacy-Web-Management-System/README.md

 ## Features
 - **User Authentication**:
   - Users must log in to access the application.
 Registration is available for new users, and credentials are validated against the database.
-- **Database Interaction**:
+**Product Viewing**:
-  - Users can view, add, edit, and delete products from the database.
+  - Users can view all available products, including details such as name, photo and price.
 - **Shopping Cart Functionality**:
   - Users can add items to their cart, view the cart, and remove items as needed.
 The cart updates dynamically based on user actions.
 - **User Profile Management**: